About Us

 Atulyamati (meaning “incomparable, unequalled, immeasurable mind, determination, and devotion”) first started coming to classes in 1991, before we had our own centre and was ordained in 1998.
 In 2012 she became a private preceptor herself, and performed her first Ordinations in 2014.

-Atulyamati was previously Chair from 2003 to 2010 and also was the women's Mitra convenor for some years, until she handed the role on in Dec 2021.
-Atulyamati also regularly leads special events at the centre.
+Atulyamati was previously Chair from 2003 to 2010 and also was the women's mitra convenor for some years, until she handed the role on in Dec 2021.
+Atulyamati regularly leads special events at the centre.

 Bodhilehī